Jason Jagemann serves as the coordinator of the political science program for undergraduates at Norwich University.

 His primary field of expertise is in American politics with emphases in public law, political behavior, and interest group politics.
 He also has ancillary scholarly and teaching interests in political theory and philosophy, in particular, democratic theory and feminist political thought.

 He received his MA and Ph.D. from Western Michigan University and his Bachelor of Arts from the State University of New York, Potsdam, where he majored in political science and minored in U.S. history.

-At the undergraduate level, Jagemann regularly offers courses in the fields of public law (Constitutional Law; Civil Liberties) and political behavior (Public Opinion and Political Behavior, Interest Groups and Political Parties).
+At the undergraduate level, Jagemann regularly offers courses in the fields of public law (Constitutional Law; Civil Liberties) and political behavior (Public Opinion and Political Behavior, Interest Groups, Political Parties, and Social Media and Politics).
 He also offers the capstone senior seminar on a variety of topics, including Interest Groups and Lobbying, Democracy and Civil Society, the U.S. Supreme Court and Political Behavior.

-At the graduate level, Jagemann has taught the Research Methods Seminar for the MJA and MPA Programs.
+At the graduate level, Jagemann has taught the Research Methods Seminar for CGCS’s MPA Program.

-Jagemann serves as the faculty advisor to the Political Science Club, the Pre-Law Society, and the Political Science Honor Society.
+Jagemann serves as the faculty advisor to the Political Science Club, the Pre-Law Society, and the Political Science Honor Society, Pi Sigma Alpha.

 1 (802) 485-2367